TheSchu1tz/-MN-2-Software-Solutions-Repo-/README.md

 ---

-# Project 3: Options to Run
+# Project 3: A-Star Ship Balancing

 To run the program, you have two options:

-Option 1: Using PyInstaller
+## Option 1: Using PyInstaller

 1. Install dependencies:
    py -3.13 -m pip install -r requirements.txt